 MINDS can accept almost any self-contained file format.
 To help ensure that your content remains readable and usable long into the future, however, MINDS@UW prefers open, standard, non-proprietary, common formats whenever they are available.
 The preferred file format for our campus is PDF (portable document format.
 The Library's E-Thesis page will give you details on how to create a PDF file from a Microsoft Word document.
-For specific questions about file formats, please contact Mary Brusewitz, MINDS@UW-Whitewater coordinator.
+For specific questions about file formats, please contact Macaela Willadsen, MINDS@UW-Whitewater coordinator.

 Students - Doctoral Dissertations

 Students writing doctoral dissertations will be required by the Graduate Office to submit an electronic copy of their dissertation to ProQuest Dissertations and MINDS@UWW.
 The UWW School of Graduate Studies page has more information, including Dissertation Guidelines.
 All doctoral dissertations will also be accessible via Research@UWW, Andersen Library's online catalog.

 Students - Masters Theses

 Students writing masters theses will be required by the Graduate Office to submit an electronic copy of their thesis to be included in MINDS@UWW.
 See the UWW School of Graduate Studies page on Preparing Masters Thesis.
 The Library's E-Thesis page will give you details on how to create a PDF file of your thesis and will provide a link to the thesis agreement form.
 All Masters theses will also be accessible via Research@UWW, Andersen Library's online catalog.